lauren1113/Kayak-Capstone-Project/README.md

 **Description:**

-Kayak Fanatic serves as an informational database with everything you need to know to have a successful and enjoyable kayak adventure.
+Kayak Fanatic is an informational database with everything you need to know to have a successful and enjoyable kayak adventure.
 It includes a mile tracker to record your kayak trip, information about nearby lakes and rivers, a beginner’s guide to kayaking, and a quiz beginners can take to find the best kayaks to fit their adventure-style.

 **Table of Contents:**
 _Optionally, include a table of contents in order to allow other people to quickly navigate especially long or detailed READMEs._
+1. Documents Folder:
-1. Elevator Speech
+    a) Elevator Speech
+    b) Project Timeline
+    c) Wireframes
+    d) Design Planning notes
-2. Wireframes
+2. HTML Code
-3. ...
+3. CSS Code
+4. JavaScript Code

 **Installation:**